Taiyou/BinocularRivalryModel/README.md

-# PseudoBinocularRivalryProject
+# PseudoBinocularRivalryProject (not completed yet)
-This is our repository to generate psuedo-binocular rivalry stimuli.
+This is our repository of our pseudoBinocularRivalry project.

 ## Introduction